miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Analysis Steps
 ==============

-There are many different steps involved in a neuroimaging analysis and there is not just one way to do it.
-Depending on the researcher, the paradigm at hand or the modality analyzed (sMRI, fMRI, dMRI), the order differs.
-Some steps might occur earlier or later than usual and other are left out entirely.
-None the less, the general fMRI analysis can be divided into the following three steps:
+There are many different steps involved in a neuroimaging analysis and there is not just one order in which to perform them.
+Depending on the researcher, the paradigm at hand, or the modality analyzed (sMRI, fMRI, dMRI), the order can differ.
+Some steps may occur earlier or later or may be left out entirely.
+Nonetheless, the general procedure for fMRI analysis can be divided into the following three steps:

-1. **Preprocessing**: Spatial and temporal pre processing of data with the intend of preparing it for the 1st and 2nd level analysis.
+1. **Preprocessing**: Spatial and temporal preprocessing of the data to prepare it for the 1st and 2nd level inferential analysis
-2. **Model Specification and Estimation**: Specifying and estimating parameters of statistical model
+2. **Model Specification and Estimation**: Specifying and estimating parameters of the statistical model
-3. **Statistical Inference**: Making inferences about the estimated parameters with appropriate statistics
+3. **Statistical Inference**: Making inferences about the estimated parameters using appropriate statistical methods

 Step 1: Preprocessing
 *********************

-With the preprocessing we correct our data for head movement in the scanner, check our data for artifacts, take into account that a volume is measured slice by slice, increase the signal-to-noise ratio by smoothing it and normalize it into a common reference space.
-All those steps are done to match all scans of an individual subject to itself and than to match this subject into a common standard space.
-Therefor, the preprocessing is done to improve our data and to prepare it for the statistical analysis.
+Preprocessing is the term used to for all the steps taken to improve our data and prepare it for statistical analysis.
+We may correct or adjust our data for a number of things inherent in the experimental situation:  to take account of time differences between acquiring each image slice, to correct for head movement during scanning, to detect 'artifacts' -- anomalous measurements -- that should be excluded from subsequent analysis; to align the functional images with the reference structural image, and to normalize the data into a standard space so that data can be compared among several subjects; to apply filtering to the image to increase the signal-to-noise ratio; finally, if sMRI is intended, a segmentation step may be performed.
+We will now look at each of those steps in more detail.

 .. only:: latex